Nová Pec: History

 The village was founded in the mid-17th century.
 The first written mention of Nová Pec is from 1653, when there were two inhabitants registered.
 It was owned by the Eggenberg family, who acquired the area from Emperor Rudolf II in 1622.
 After the last member of the family died, Nová Pec was inherited by the House of Schwarzenberg in 1719.

+Demographics

 Transport

-Nová Pec lies on the railway line of local importance from České Budějovice to Stožec.
+Nová Pec is located on the railway line České Budějovice–Stožec.

+Sights

+The main landmark is the Church of Saint Anne in Pěkná.
+It was built in the Neoclassical style in 1788–1791.
+The tower was finished in 1903.